python/cpython/Doc/reference/datamodel.rst

    as a ``__classcell__`` entry in the class namespace.
 If present, this must be propagated up to the ``type.__new__`` call in order for the class to be initialised correctly.
-   Failing to do so will result in a :exc:`DeprecationWarning` in Python 3.6, and a :exc:`RuntimeError` in Python 3.8.
+   Failing to do so will result in a :exc:`RuntimeError` in Python 3.8.

 When using the default metaclass :class:`type`, or any metaclass that ultimately calls ``type.__new__``, the following additional customisation steps are